Join us in Washington

 3 day/3 night accommodations at the Inn at Mazama

-a private or shared room in the recently remodeled inn (private bathrooms)
+a private or shared room in the inn (private bathrooms)

 two days of trail passes (a $56 value)